FMO vs. IMO vs. NMO vs. MGA vs. GA: What's the Difference?

 MGA — Managing General Agents

-Managing general agents (MGAs) may partner with FMOs, IMOs, or NMOs, though typically as a downline of those top-of-hierarchy organizations.
-They also have their own downline agents, who they help with their businesses.
-MGAs earn more commission than a general agent, but less than an FMO/IMO/NMO.
-They oftentimes have to reach and maintain certain production requirements to keep their status as an MGA.
-These requirements can vary from one FMO, IMO, or NMO to another, and even from one carrier to another.
+MGAs can earn more than a general agent (through a combination of commission for policies they sell themselves and overrides for policies sold by their downlines) but less than an FMO/IMO/NMO.
+Oftentimes, they may have to reach and maintain certain production requirements to keep their status as an MGA.
+These requirements can vary from one FMO, IMO, or NMO to another and even from one carrier to another.

 The MGA term is more widely recognized with life agencies.
 To add to the alphabet soup that we’re already several spoonfuls into, some MGAs may call themselves brokerage general agencies (BGAs), which is also a common term on the life side of business.
 Sometimes, MGA/BGA can be a top-level contract.
 In fact, the MGA/BGA contract is the top contract offered by life insurance carriers.